Roar (song): Worldwide

+The Americas

-On the Billboard Hot 100, the song debuted at number 85 on the week-ending August 24, 2013 due to radio airplay.
+On the Billboard Hot 100, the song debuted at number 85 on the week ending August 24, 2013, due to radio airplay.
 The following week, during its first week on sale, "Roar" sold 557,000 digital copies, earning Perry the highest first-week sales numbers of 2013 and also her biggest digital song sales week ever, breaking her previous record held by "Firework", which sold 509,000 digital copies for the week ending January 8, 2011.
 The song soared eighty-three positions to number two in its second week, becoming Perry's twelfth top-ten entry in the United States, and her ninth consecutive single to reach the top three on the Hot 100.
-After another week at number two, "Roar" reached number one for the chart dated September 4, 2013, becoming Perry's eighth number one on the Hot 100 and her ninth digital number-one single, after selling 448,000 copies.
+After another week at number two, "Roar" reached number one for the chart dated September 14, 2013, becoming Perry's eighth number one on the Hot 100 and her ninth digital number-one single, after selling 448,000 copies.
 "Roar" spent a total two weeks at number one before it was surpassed by Miley Cyrus's "Wrecking Ball".
 On its seventh frame, the song moved 2-1 (peak audience impressions of 159 million) and became Perry's sixth number one on the Billboard Hot 100 Airplay, as well as becoming her fastest climb to the top position.

 "Roar" also reached number one on both the US Mainstream Top 40 and Adult Pop Songs.
 The number-one position on the Pop Songs chart gave Perry her tenth number one, tying her with Rihanna for the most number ones on the airplay-based chart.
-The number-one position on the Adult Pop Songs chart also gave Perry multiple milestones; it became her eighth chart topper, tying her with Maroon 5 and Pink as the act with the most number-ones there.
+The number-one position on the Adult Pop Songs chart also gave Perry multiple milestones; it became her eighth chart-topper, tying her with Maroon 5 and Pink as the act with the most number-ones there.
 It also made the fastest ascension to the top spot; a record previously held by Perry's own single "California Gurls" (2010).
 It also set airplay records in both of the charts, by becoming the most weekly-played song in history, with 16,065 and 5,309 plays per week, respectively.